chakriswamireddy/Swipe-Redux-Challenge/README.md

 ## Description
 I cloned the github repository of given swipe invoices app.
-I used react js for user interface, react-bootstrap package for styling and redux for store managment as all predefined initially in it utilizing the existing redux reducers like updateInvoice and getOneInvoice from custom hook.
+I used react js for user interface, react-bootstrap package for styling and redux for store managment as all predefined initially in it.
+Utilizing the existing redux reducers like updateInvoice and getOneInvoice from custom hook.

 One notable addition I made was the implementation of a feature allowing users to individually select or deselect invoices and send them to /bulkedit page to makeup for multiinvoices editing at once i.e bulk editing.

 By leveraging the 'bulk edit' button, users can modify existing data collectively, while the 'go back' option permits them to retain the original data if desired.